 Ten years later, the New World Tourist has become the benchmark of performance travel bicycles and is now part of a stable of completely suitcase packable bicycles covering the extremes of two-wheeled travel: tandem, recumbent, racing, touring and expedition models.
 In 2008, Bike Friday entered the commuter bicycle market with the tikit®, “the world’s fastest fold with the famous Friday ride.”
 IT ALL BEGAN in the chilly plains of Fargo, North Dakota, USA, where co-founder Alan Scholz started cycling to get a Boy Scout merit badge.
 He bettered it when, at 16, he and three friends embarked on an epic 14-day, 1100-mile self-supported bike tour around his home state.
 From that experience, he was “hooked”.
 His parents Earl and Mary Esther noted his passion and helped him start the Great Plains Bike Club, which became the focal point in the region for touring and competitive cycling events.
 At 17, the adolescent entrepreneur opened a Ski and Bike shop in the basement and garage of his parent’s house.
 He called it Al’s Bike Shop, then later changed the name to Dakota Nomad.

 Little 7-year-old brother Hanz, showing early mechanical genius(which is why he was our designer), was kept busy by helping work on bikes and teasing the dog.
-Dad, Mom, sisters Erlanne and Mary Elan were closely involved, as was brother Ian (midway between Alan and Hanz) who now builds the BicycleR Evolution Trailers.
+Dad, Mom, sisters Erlanne and Mary Elan were closely involved, as was brother Ian (midway between Alan and Hanz) who did build the BicycleR Evolution Trailers.

 The brothers started racing and became known as tough to beat.
 They were also tough to beat in the sartorial stakes after Alan noticed there was a shortage of good cycling clothes and touring bags.
 He dragged out a sewing machine and started Burley Bike Bags, after the nickname of Alan’s future wife Beverly.
 Beverly fell in love with Oregon after doing an Outward Bound course in Eugene, so that’s where they headed.